What our world needs is thriving parents of small children.

 I was craving opportunities to calm down my nervous system, recharge, reconnect with myself, and connect with humans.
 Other than my daughter (or my not very supportive partner).

-I already had 15 years of meditation practice under my belt, and I knew self-compassion could save me.
+I already had 15 years of meditation practice under my belt, and I knew it could save me.
 But… I never had time for self-care!

-Inspired by near-desperation, I decided to try (modified) meditation with my daughter in arms.
+Inspired by near-desperation, I decided to try meditation with my daughter in arms.
 To my surprise, it worked.
-Not only did I feel recharged, calmer, more present, and connected, but my daughter seemed to benefit.
+Not only did I feel recharged, calmer, more patient, and connected, but my daughter seemed to benefit.
 Wow!
 I discovered a way to replenish while caring for my daughter!

-Cultivating the grounded, kind presence for ourselves while caring for our children seemed to do the trick.
-I started digging in hundreds of articles, research studies, and done many courses.
-Let me assure you - a list of benefits of meditation is long.
-Reducing the feeling of isolation and negative self-talk, preventing burnout, helping with emotional regulation and coping, improving mood, immune system, reducing stress, reducing Post Part Depression, even unconscious bias etc.
+Hundreds of articles, research studies, many courses and certificated later I can assure you - the benefits of meditation are endless.
+Reducing the feeling of isolation and negative self-talk, preventing burnout, helping with emotional regulation and coping, improving mood, immune system, reducing stress, reducing Post Part Depression, even the unconscious bias, etc.